edap/edap.github.com/_posts/2014-05-10-yotube-api-v3-and-rails-using-the-yourub-gem.md

       :title => "YouTube video player", :width => "640"}
 {% endhighlight ruby %}

-and `app/views/details.html.haml`, only to show whic information you could have adding the options `client.extended_info = true`
+and `app/views/details.html.haml`, only to show which information you could have adding the options `client.extended_info = true`

 {% highlight ruby %}
 =@video